vibhamasti/log-book-backend/README.md

-# log-book
+# log-book-backend

-An e-log book for teachers to use in school
+The backend for a log book app for teachers to use

 ## Note